Tuchola Forest: History

 The area formed part of Poland since the establishment of the state in the 10th century, with a brief interruption during the occupation by the Teutonic Order State at the end of the 14th century.
 After the First Partition of Poland in 1772 the area was annexed by Prussia, and from 1871 it was part of the German Empire.
 Under German rule, near the village of Grupa, a military exercise area Truppenübungsplatz Gruppe was established, in which medical research was conducted, leading to publication of the name in scientific reports of the early 20th century.
 During World War I, pacifist doctor Georg Friedrich Nicolai was banished from Berlin to the remote area which had to be restored in 1919 to Poland as a result of the Treaty of Versailles, after Poland regained independence in November 1918.

 In 1939, during the invasion of Poland at the very beginning of World War II, the major Battle of Tuchola Forest was fought in the area.
 Despite having cohabitated peacefully for centuries with their Polish, Kashubian or Jewish neighbours, Kosznajders succumbed to Nazi German propaganda during the increasing hostilities of the German Reich towards Poland in the months preceding the impeding invasion, when a number of them joined the Volksdeutscher Selbstschutz, participated in the preparation of Sonderfahndungsbuch Polen, or even played an active role in atrocities against Poles during the genocidal Intelligenzaktion Pommern conducted primarily in October and November 1939, when Germans murdered 335 Poles from Tuchola and Tuchola County in six large massacres known as the Rudzki Most massacre.
 Among the victims were teachers, school principals, merchants, craftsmen, farmers, priests, foresters, postmen, railwaymen, policemen and local officials, including mayor of Tuchola Stanisław Saganowski.

-Meanwhile, the military test area was re-established as Truppenübungsplatz Westpreußen, known otherwise by its code name, "Heidekraut".
-Between August 1944 and January 1945, SS troops under Hans Kammler and Walter Dornberger carried out extensive tests of the A-4 missiles (V-2 rockets), after the test site near Blizna was discovered by the Home Army and then bombed by the Allies.
-Approximately 107 missiles were fired in a southbound direction for tests and training purposes.
-In January 1945 the site had to be evacuated before the Red Army offensive overran the area.
+In the spring of 1944, in anticipation of the evacuation of SS-Truppenübungsplatz Heidelager from Pustków in the Sandomierz Forest, a military training ground was re-established at Wierzchucin in the Tuchola Forest under the name Truppenübungsplatz Westpreußen, code name "Heidekraut".
+After the previous test site near Blizna was captured by the advancing Red Army, between August 1944 and January 1945 SS troops under Hans Kammler and Walter Dornberger carried out extensive tests of the A-4 missiles (V-2 rockets).
+265 V-2 missiles were launched, most of them in a southbound direction towards Chodzież, Ostrzeszów, Sieradz or Turek.
+For a short period, Rheinbote were also tested.
+The rockets were supplied from the underground Mittelwerk factory at the Nordhausen-Dora concentration camp.
+The logbooks recorded an incident with 9 casualties, among whom 7 were a German family from Berlin.
+In January 1945 the site had to be evacuated in its turn before the Red Army offensive overran the area.

 After World War II, almost the entire population of Kosznajders fled or were expelled to Germany.
 The forest then became a safe haven for many Polish anti-communist partisans (Cursed soldiers), among them Zygmunt Szendzielarz.